 Does your new hire have valid work authorization?
 As an employer, you’ll need to complete Forms I-9, a federally-mandated form that verifies employment eligibility.
-Employers are required to use Form I-9 to verify the identity and employment authorization of each new employee hired after November 6, 1986 to work in the US for wages or other remuneration.
+Employers are required to use Form I-9 to verify the identity and employment authorization of each new employee hired after November 6, 1986 to work in the U.S. for wages or other remuneration.
 Justworks helps streamline the I-9 process for our customers, allowing them to complete electronic I-9s in the Justworks platform.

 According to U.S. Citizenship and Immigration Services, “Form I-9 is the core of E-Verify.”
-In sum, E-Verify compares Form I-9 information to government records online, in order to confirm an employee is authorized to work in the US.
+E-Verify compares Form I-9 information to government records online, in order to confirm an employee is authorized to work in the US.

 Completing Form I-9 is legally required for all employers, whereas participation in E-Verify is voluntary for most employers.
 Federal contractors and their subcontractors with qualifying contracts that contain the Federal Acquisition Regulation (FAR) E-Verify clause are required to use E-Verify.

 In addition, some states have E-Verify requirements.
 For example, states like Arizona and Mississippi require all employers to use E-Verify, and states like Colorado, Missouri, Nebraska, and Oklahoma require all public contractors to use E-Verify.
 Employers should also be familiar with any state laws governing electronic signatures where the remote employee resides, or where the employer operates, that may apply.

 Did you know that your workers’ comp policy should also include your remote employees?
 Just because they’re not working in the office itself doesn’t necessarily mean they don’t need to be factored into the workers’ comp policy.
-They may be eligible to receive workers' compensation for injuries or occupational illnesses that occur at home — if the injury or illness arises out of and in the course of employment.
+They may be eligible to receive workers' comp benefits for injuries or occupational illnesses that occur at home — if the injury or illness arises out of and in the course of employment.